adamnaamani/handbook/pages/agile.md

 Favor asynchronous code review on platforms like [Github](https://github.com).
 Asynchronous meaning [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) can be reviewed when time allows, barring any hotfixes or impediments.

 * **Pull Requests**
 Can trigger CI tests to run.
-Pull Requests should be atomic, and commits in a manageable size.
+Pull Requests should be compartmentalized, and commits in a manageable size.
 * **Milestones**
 The overarching goal that encompasses all the Pull Requests related to the story.
 Makes it easy to search for commits.
 * **Tags**